SW engineering, engineering management and the business of software

 Clarity of vision is about making sure your people know what the end goal is.
 You want people to understand the big destination at the end.
 Clarity of Priorities is about making the people who work for you understand what the next steps are and why they are important.

 The reason this is important is that without it, everything becomes a micro debate.
-Rather than making a a decision and implementign steps one through ten to acheive something, every step devolves into meeting rehashing and questioning the original decision.
-There is no sure way to cripple a project then infusing numerous repeated micro-debates into the process.
+Rather than making a decision and implementing steps one through ten to achieve something, every step devolves into meeting rehashing and questioning the original decision.
+There is no surer way to cripple a project than infusing numerous repeated micro-debates into the process.

 The underside of this is that micromanagement is bad.
 A manager should not dictate how to achieve a priority or what language or tool a team should use.
 You want to leave the implementation details up to those who are closest to the problems.